Tasty, fluffy paleo breakfast bread is made with almond butter, eggs and a touch of honey. Despite the honey, it’s healthy and low carb!

-This paleo breakfast bread is packed with healthy fats and protein, yet it has the taste and texture of honey cake.
+This paleo breakfast bread is one of my favorite paleo breakfast recipes (this paleo banana bread is another good one).
+It is packed with healthy fats and protein, yet it has the taste and texture of a delicious honey cake.

-I had my doubts when I saw the ingredients list, but magically, the ingredients did transform into a delicious bread with a tender crumb and a pleasant honey flavor.
+I must confess, I had my doubts when I saw the ingredients list.
+But magically, the ingredients did transform into a delicious bread with a tender crumb and a pleasant honey flavor.

 - 1/2 tablespoon butter for pan